 Mathematical diagram recognition, understanding and evaluation is a relative new research field.
-As an early attempt, Futrelle et al [1] presented diagram understanding system to interpret diagrams based on constraint grammars.
+As an early attempt, Futrelle et al [1] presented a diagram understanding system to interpret diagrams based on constraint grammars.
 The system is capable of handling x-y graphs and gene diagrams on Biological domain [2].
-Tsintsifas et al [8] developed a java based framework called DATsys which can used to understand and evaluate diagrams.
-They were able to develop the diagram input system which can be scalable to various diagram types.
-System is developed as an extension to existing Ceilidh Computer Assessment System [17].
-Thomas et al nodes [9, 10, and 12] developed a computer aided assessment system which can handle graph based diagrams such as Entity-Relationship diagrams, flow charts where information can be represented as data nodes and relations between.
-Diagrams are interpreted using basic set of units called “Minimal Meaningful Units” and introduced a marking criteria based on “Minimal Meaningful Units” which can apply for diagrams which can represents using nodes and their relationships.
+Tsintsifas et al [8] developed a java based framework called DATsys that can be used to understand and evaluate diagrams.
+They were able to develop the diagram input system that can be scalable to various diagram types.
+This system was developed as an extension to existing Ceilidh Computer Assessment System [17].
+Thomas et al [9, 10, and 12] developed a computer aided assessment system that can handle graph based diagrams such as Entity-Relationship diagrams, flow charts where information can be represented as data nodes and relations between.
+Diagrams are interpreted using basic set of units called “Minimal Meaningful Units” and introduced a marking criteria based on “Minimal Meaningful Units” which can be applied for diagrams which can be represented using nodes and their relationships.
 Tsintsifas et al [8] developed a method to assess diagrams in formative assessment in which primary aim to assist the process of learning.
 They followed the work of Brett et al [15] and developed a feedback system which can work with graph based diagrams.
 They also discussed a simple evaluation method and develop a grammar for E-R diagrams.
 Batmaz et al [18] developed a diagram drawing tool which can use for semi-automated database diagram assessment.
 Huang et al [4, 5] developed a system which can understand chart images.
 They were able to recognize and identify various types of chart images (both 2D and 3D) and interpret those images and produce an xml output which can be used for further processing.

 In the area of diagrammatic reasoning Anderson et al [16] discussed the fundamental components of a diagrammatic processing system, (1) Means to input diagrams which can be a vision component or direct link to a diagram source, (2) Diagram representation to internally represent diagrams, (3) Storage management component and (4) Processing component that can synthesizes and abstracts new knowledge from combinations of diagrammatic and other forms of knowledge representations.
-In early researches, they dealt with many types of input system types based on their research focus.
+In early research, they dealt with many types of input system types based on their research focus.
 Research from Futrelle et al [1] and Huang et al [4] worked with raw pixel images which extracted from hard documents.
 They converted those pixel images to Vector Graphics format for further processing.
-All of CBA (Computer Based Assessment) Systems that we aware of use custom input interface with various degree of input freedom.
+All of CBA (Computer Based Assessment) Systems that we are aware of use custom input interface with various degree of input freedom.
 Embedded texts in an image is major key to recognize and interpret image information.
 When it comes to diagram based assessment text plays major role in similarity measurements.
 When using basic image input formats, pixel based or vector based, as input text association problem arises which leads to ambiguity problems in image understanding (Futrelle et al) [3].
 When CBA systems have their own custom input systems which use associated text in images, can resolve ambiguity problems.
 But those custom input systems provide less degree freedom to the user.
 Since our primary focus is to give a student a real exam based experience where they use hard papers to answer and has more degree of freedom in drawing a diagram, we selected vector based images as input system.